-Each year, Matt chooses four incoming high school freshmen from an at-risk community and asks them to commit the next four years to our leadership program, which includes 10 days at Chenoweth Trails each summer.
+Each year, Matt chooses four incoming high school freshmen from an at-risk community and asks them to commit the next four years to our leadership program, which includes eight days at Chenoweth Trails each summer.
 There are always 18 boys in camp, four from each grade level, with each group coming from a different part of the country.
-Those locations, all with a connect to the Light Foundation, include Greenville, Ohio, where Matt grew up; Woonsocket, Rhode Island, close to where Matt holds his signature fundraising event; New Orleans, Louisiana, where a like-minded charity had asked for help; West Lafayette, Indiana, where Matt attended Purdue; Gloucester, Worcester and New Bedford, Massachusetts, all close to where Matt played during his NFL years; Hammond, Indiana, where Matt’s wife Susie grew up and identified a need for support; and new this year, Washington D.C, where the treasurer of the board resides.
+Those locations, all with a connection to the Light Foundation, include Greenville, Ohio, where Matt grew up; Woonsocket, Rhode Island, close to where Matt holds his signature fundraising event; New Orleans, Louisiana, where a like-minded charity had asked for help; West Lafayette, Indiana, where Matt attended Purdue; Gloucester, Worcester and New Bedford, Massachusetts, all close to where Matt played during his NFL years; Hammond, Indiana, where Matt’s wife Susie grew up and identified a need for support; and Washington D.C, where the treasurer of the board resides.

-The young men are required to keep good academic standing, complete a yearly community service project back home, and check in with our head counselors on a frequent basis.
-Program Director Edgar Flores tracks the kids’ progress year-round.
+The young men are required to keep good academic standing, complete a yearly community service project back home, and check-in with our head counselors on a frequent basis.
+The Camp Vohokase Director tracks the kids’ progress year-round.
 He also does quarterly visits in order to foster the ongoing relationship between the campers, their class, and the foundation.
 By interacting with them in their own space, we can learn more about their behaviors and how those connect with their personal situations.
 By entering their homes, we often have the chance to stand as a united front with their parents or guardians in ensuring they’re doing exactly what they need to do to succeed.
-These visits are critical in reassuring to the young men that we are committed to them and serve as a true support system and not just a summer camp counselor.
+These visits are critical in reassuring the young men that we are committed to them and serve as a true support system and not just a summer camp counselor.
 Not to mention, we have a lot of fun!
 They bond over some good grub and connect about what’s going on in their lives at that moment.
 Past day trips during a visit have included: Dave & Buster’s, paint balling, laser tag, amusement parks, farms, and bowling.
-We do try and balance the fun with more educational opportunities like volunteer community service projects, visiting local museums, or making a college visit for some of our juniors and seniors.
+We balance the fun with more educational opportunities like volunteer community service projects, visiting local museums, or making a college visit for some of our juniors and seniors.

-In return of having a good academic standing, the campers spend ten days among nature enjoying all that our beautiful facility has to offer whether it be skeet shooting, woodworking, canoeing, archery, fishing, dirt biking, etc. Despite all the fun we have here, the young men are responsible for daily chores, site visits to area businesses, and the completion of a service project around Darke County.
+In return for having a good academic standing, the campers spend eight days among nature enjoying all that our beautiful facility has to offer whether it be skeet shooting, woodworking, canoeing, archery, fishing, dirt biking, etc. Despite all the fun we have here, the young men are responsible for daily chores, site visits to area businesses, and the completion of a service project around Darke County.
 Each night of the stay is reserved for fireside chats.
 These chats are structured to help create a dialogue about the very real and difficult issues these young boys face back home.